-As is the case for most Vermont towns, the bulk of Chelsea's housing units comprise of single-family homes (81%).
-The percentage of second homes (17%) in Chelsea is less than the neighboring towns of Brookfield (19%), Tunbridge (22%), Vershire (23%) and Washington (20%).
-Only Randolph (4%) has a smaller percentage of second homes.
+As is the case for most Vermont towns, the bulk of Chelsea's housing units is comprised of owneroccupied homes (78%).
+The percentage of seasonal homes (13%) in Chelsea is more than in Orange County at-large (11%), but is on par with that of Vermont (13%).
 When a town has a large number of homes that are not occupied year-round, it can have unforeseen impacts on town services.
-For example, communities which have volunteer fire department depend on full-time residents to staff its fire department and a lack of full-time residents can make acquiring staff difficult because the pool of candidates is reduced.
+For example, communities that have volunteer fire departments depend on full-time residents for staff and a lack of full-time residents can make acquiring staff difficult because the pool of candidates is reduced.